abderrahmanesaad/googleApi/README.md

 # googleApi
-help get and list files in google drive in for further use
+help get and list files in google drive for further use. check google api service for the method to install and configure this api